Webster, New York: Public safety

 The Webster Police Department protects the citizens of Webster as a New York State Law Enforcement Accreditation Council agency.
 Dennis Kohlmeier is the current Chief of the Department.
 It consists of around thirty sworn officers.

 Fire protection is covered by two agencies.
 On the west side of town, the West Webster Fire District provides fire protection.
 It is an all-volunteer department.
 Fire stations are located on Gravel Road, Backus Road, and Plank Road in Penfield.

 The east of town, including the village, are protected by the North East Joint Fire District (Webster F.D.)
 It is an all-volunteer department, as it has been for over one hundred years.
 Fire stations located on South Avenue in the village, Phillips Road in the town and Plank Road in Penfield.

 Ambulance service for the Town is provided by Webster EMS.
-North East Quadrant Advanced Life Support Inc. provides ALS care for all patients in need.
+North East Quadrant Advanced Life Support, Inc. provides ALS care for all patients in need.
 Webster and West Webster fire departments provide EMS separate from ambulance depending on the severity of the call.

-Homicides

-On December 7, 2011, 15-year-old Michael Pilato poured gasoline over his house in Webster and set it on fire, killing his father and two brothers (16 and 12 years old) as his mother and teenage sister escaped with injuries.
-In June 2013, Pilato was convicted of second-degree murder, attempted murder, murder by arson, and arson; he was subsequently sentenced to life in prison.